The Journey

 As you now know, this site came about on my journey of exploring 52 exciting challenges, experiences, and personal growth activities over the course of this year, created as one of the ‘things’ I wanted to pursue.
 Two birds, one stone: I did a new thing, to document my new things!
-From bigger adventures like skydiving and climbing a crane, to relatable, calmer activities like learning new skills and meeting new people while pursuing new experiences, I’m on a mission to step out of the usual routine and live life with meaning.
+From bigger adventures like skydiving and a solo trip overseas, to relatable, calmer activities like learning new skills and meeting new people while pursuing new experiences, I’m on a journey to step out of my usual routine and live life with meaning.

 This journey is about growth, adventure, and connection—so I’d love to bring you along for the ride!
 Whether you’re looking for inspiration, tips, or just curious about what I’ve done, I’ll be sharing my progress, lessons learned, and a few surprises along the way.